 As a seasoned therapist with three decades of experience, I specialize in supporting individuals navigating complex emotional landscapes.
 My practice focuses on addressing depression, anxiety, trauma, and addiction, with particular expertise in supporting women, veterans, first responders, and individuals managing chronic health challenges.
 I bring a compassionate, evidence-based approach to therapy, understanding that each person's journey is unique.
 My work centers on creating a supportive environment where clients can explore their experiences, develop resilience, and cultivate meaningful strategies for healing and personal growth.
 My therapeutic approach is grounded in understanding the intricate connections between mental health, life experiences, and individual strengths.
 I am committed to helping clients develop practical coping skills, process challenging emotions, and move towards a more balanced and fulfilling life.
 Whether you're struggling with social anxiety, post-traumatic stress, mood disorders, or navigating significant life transitions, I offer a supportive and non-judgmental space to explore your experiences and work towards your personal goals.

-I am licensed in Massachusetts with 4 years of professional work experience.
-I have experience in helping clients with stress and anxiety, coping with addictions, relationship issues, & depression.
+I am licensed in Texas with 4 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & depression.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Find a Therapist Near You in Cambridge , Massachusetts